collab-project/videojs-record/README.md

 language file, eg. `fr.js`.
 Check the Video.js wiki for a [list of supported countrycodes](https://github.com/videojs/video.js/blob/master/docs/guides/languages.md#language-codes).
 Pull requests to add more languages to this plugin are always welcome!
+You can also help out using the Transifex [online translation tool](https://www.transifex.com/collab/videojs-record/).

 More features using other plugins
 ---------------------------------